-The biggest piece of advice I received as a new mom was to ask for help.
+The biggest piece of advice for new moms that I received was to ask for help.
 Book after book recommended asking visitors to do the laundry or the dishes, help cook or clean, while I rested and held the baby.

-I was the mom who invited someone over, handed her the baby, and did the dishes, because it was easier to ask for help holding the baby than help doing the dishes.
-Or the mom who had a friend over and visited with her for a few hours without working up the guts to say, “Can you help me please?”
+I was the mom who invited someone over, handed her the baby, and did the dishes.
+It was easier to ask for help holding the baby than help doing the dishes.
+Or I was the mom who had a friend over and visited with her for a few hours without working up the guts to say, “Can you help me please?”
 And then when she left, I definitely felt better for having had someone to talk to, but the dishes and other chores were still staring at me.

 I enjoy posting stories of Good Samaritans—complete strangers who have helped me, even though it was out of their way or cost them time or money to do so.
 Yet often, those are incidences when I had no choice but to ask for help.
 I mean, when I’m stranded on the side of the road with no gas in my Jeep and a baby on my hip, I’m not going to say, “Oh, that’s okay, don’t bother, I don’t need your gas.”
 I DO!!!

 Recently, my husband and I were very excited to hear there was a dance instructor starting dance classes here in our small town.
 The only problem was—we’d have to find someone to watch Sunshine while we were dancing.
 A friend of mine said no problem, and so for the past several weeks, we’ve dropped Sunshine off at her place to play with her kids for an hour or so.
 We keep asking her what we can do to thank her for her help, and she keeps smiling and saying it’s no problem.
 Sometimes I wonder why we can’t just take her at her word, why we feel the need to pay her back, make it “even.”